-Chebakia are time-consuming to make.
+Chebakia is time-consuming to make.
 Most Moroccan women enlist the help of a sister, mother or friend for the preparation of a large quantity.
-Be sure to see the photo tutorial How to Make Chebakia if you've never made them before.

 This is my sister-in-law's recipe.
 I've reduced her normal quantities by half to make the batch more manageable for those cooking alone.

 - About 4 cups flour (plus additional if necessary)